maxjacobson/cast-your-life/Facebook-API-notes.md

 So like here's the API reference page for getting photos: <https://developers.facebook.com/docs/reference/api/photo/>

-We photo object fields that might be of interest to us:
+The photo object fields that might be of interest to us:

 * `id` -- photo id
 * `tags` -- who's in the photo, and their position in the photo